UCRajkumar/ecSeg/README.md

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)

-The latest version of ecSeg can be found [here](https://github.com/UCRajkumar/ecSeg/tree/dev).
+The latest development of ecSeg can be found [here](https://github.com/UCRajkumar/ecSeg/tree/dev).

 ## Installation
 This platform requires a modern processor with support for AVX instructions and python 3.5 or greater.